lulu-2021/blog/source/2014-05-02-my-first-article.html.markdown

 tags:
 ---

-This is my first article duh..
+This is me just testing this new shiny blog built with middleman and deployed to github...

 	public bool GetFirstUser(int userId)
 	{